 - One recommendation letter by a university faculty member (required).

 - One additional letter of recommendation, e.g. from an employer, may also be submitted (optional).

-- Please note that all referees must send their letters of recommendation directly to the same email address by the end of December 29, 2020.
+All referees must send their letters of recommendation directly to the same email address by the end of December 29, 2020.
 References sent by candidates themselves cannot be considered.

-You may also send questions to this address.
+You may also send queries to this address.

 Internships at the EU Delegation to the USA